CryptoGenics/redemrp_butcher/README.md

 # redemrp_butcher
 Butcher table locations made to sell pelts/carcasses with redem_roleplay framework.

+When holding a pelt or a carcass at a butcher location, recieve a native prompt to sell the item to the butcher.

 # Installation
 1. Clone this repository.
 2. Extract the zip.